criszank/ECs-COI/README.md

 The tasks will show a brief description of the project and also the EC number of the project.
 When the EC number of a task is clicked, the user will be redirected to the EC System with a search regarding the EC.

-Made by Cristian Sanchez, Albert Sanchez.
+Made by Cristian Sanchez and Albert Sanchez.